Shreya-Sebastian/Software_Architecture_PoC/report/team_20_heron_report.md

 | Event-driven |	High |	Medium |	Medium |	Medium |	Low |	High |
 | Microservice |	High |	High |	Medium |	Medium |	Medium |	High |

+The aim of the system is to offer robust, secure and smarter choices.
+The architectural styles offer these options in different branches.
+Here, since microservices is the style that is the closest to what is expected of our system.

 ## C4 Software Architecture Views

 ### Context Views